anebz/cloud/Accreditations/aws_developer_associate.md

   * AWS KMS managed keys (SSE-KMS), you can set up an envelope key which encrypts the key.
 You can use AWS-managed CMK or customer-managed CMK. `s3:x-amz-server-side-encryption": "aws-kms`
   * Server side encryption with customer provided keys (SSE-C).
 Then the customer needs to send the keys and encryption algorithm with each API call.
 For this situation, if the request is made over HTTP, S3 rejects it.
 * Client side encryption: used for encryption **in transit**

+S3 uses a special log delivery account, Log Delivery group, to write access logs.
+This group will need group write permissions on the target bucket by adding a grant entry in the bucket's ACL.

 > Cross-region